jbouchard13/work-day-scheduler/README.md

   * The save button saves the data between page loads
   * If the user wishes to clear out everything they may click the Clear List button
   * This button clears out the boxes and the local storage

+### Credits
+  * A mix of CSS and Bootstrap were used for the styling
+  * Code written with jQuery and JS

+### Deployed Application
+Check out the working application [here](https://jbouchard13.github.io/work-day-scheduler/)